Skip to content

 Overview Of USDA And FHA Loans

 An FHA loan is a government-insured mortgage available nationwide.
-FHA loans are often used by buyers who want a lower down payment or need more flexible credit standards than many conventional loans provide.
+FHA loans are often used by buyers who want a lower down payment or need more flexible credit standards.

 One of the clearest differences between these programs is the down payment.

-For buyers with limited savings, USDA can be especially attractive because it allows qualified borrowers to finance the full purchase price of the home.
+For buyers with limited savings, USDA can be attractive because eligible borrowers may be able to finance the full purchase price of the home.
+USDA says its guaranteed program provides a 90% loan note guarantee to approved lenders to reduce the risk of extending 100% loans to eligible rural homebuyers.

 USDA and FHA evaluate eligibility differently.